ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 A Preconnection object represents a potential connection.
 It has state that describes parameters of a Connection that might exist in the future.
-This state comprises LocalEndpoint and RemoteEndpoint objects that denote the endpoints of the potential connection (see {{endpointspec}}), the transport parameters (see {{transport-params}}), and the security parameters (see
+This state comprises Local Endpoint and Remote Endpoint objects that denote the endpoints of the potential connection (see {{endpointspec}}), the transport parameters (see {{transport-params}}), and the security parameters (see
 {{security-parameters}}):